JezaChen/MendeleyDesktop-For-Ubuntu-22.04/README.md

   Package python is not installed.
 ```

-This is because starting with Debian 11 (bullseye) and Ubuntu 20.04 LTS (focal)
-When published, all python packages use an explicit `python3` or `python2` interpreter, and do not use the unversioned `/usr/bin/python` at all.
+This is because starting with Debian 11 (bullseye) and Ubuntu 20.04 LTS (focal) releases, all python packages use an explicit `python3` or `python2` interpreter, and do not use the unversioned `/usr/bin/python` at all.
 (See also: https://ubuntuforums.org/showthread.php?t=2474380)

 Therefore, here we change the dependency of mendeleydesktop from python to python3, convert the corresponding python script to python3 format, and repackage it.